The Nourishing Effects Of Hyaluronic Acid

 The skin is our bodies’ largest organ.
 It acts as a barrier against sun, wind, pathogens (like bacteria and viruses), and environmental

 toxins.
 To function optimally, our skin requires moisture and lots of it.
-When skin dries, it loses elasticity and can crack or chap.
+When skin dries, it loses elasticity and can crack.
 This can impair its barrier function, allowing potentially harmful pathogens to enter our system.

 Under-moisturized skin is also more prone to wrinkling and age spots, making us look older than we are.
 About half the HA in our bodies can be found in the skin.
 Here, HA’s water binding capacity maintains healthful moisture levels.
 This helps support the skin’s elasticity and protective function while lessening the effects of aging.
-Yet as we age, and hyaluronic acid levels drop, one area where we notice it most is in our complexions.
-Whether taken as a dietary supplement or applied topically as a cream, hyaluronic acid works to support your skin’s own natural renewing processes.
+Yet as we age, and Hyaluronic Acid levels drop, one area where we notice it most is in our complexions.
+Whether taken as a dietary supplement or applied topically as a cream, Hyaluronic Acid helps to support your skin’s own natural renewing processes.
 This helps maintain a healthier, younger looking appearance.